 A: No, they are completely

 different.
-A book value gives the standard value of the base model
+An Advanced Book Value gives the standard value of the base model

 home, then adds the value of extras found in each home.
 Value

 options are broken into three sections Components, Accessories and

 Additive Values.
 The book value also considers State Location, Home

 Life Span, Condition, Quality and items in need of repair.
 The book

 value also adds for additional items such as garages, septic tanks,

 decks, water wells, etc. It does not consider the value of the land

 or supply and demand for the home.
 If the home must or will be